Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 Can you assist with filling out disability, school/work accommodation, FMLA, or other types of forms?

 After you’ve established care with us, the completion of forms such as disability, school/work accommodations, FMLA, or others may be possible.
-Please note, it’s up to your clinician's discretion and these forms are not completed during the first visit.
+Please note, it’s up to your provider's discretion and these forms are not completed during the first visit.

 Psychotherapy